Practice Area

 A Family Violence Intervention Order (IVO) is an order made by the court that prohibits a respondent, or other party, from certain behavior such as harassment, stalking, intimidation, violence, or the threat of violence.
 IVO’s are designed to provide protection to the victim from this type of behavior.
 They can be made by consent or if the court is satisfied that the person in need of protection fears violence or harassment by the defendant.

-If an IVO has been made against you and you wish to object, the court will adjourn the matter for a contested hearing at a later date.
+If an IVO has been made against you and you wish to object, the court will postpone the matter for a contested hearing at a later date.
 Melbourne Lawyers & Mediators can guide you through the process, prepare a thorough brief and appear on your behalf to defend the allegations.

 If you need assistance, contact one of our lawyers for expert legal advice